 Concrete Jungle, Galerie Merkle, Stuttgart 2014

-Neverest, I´ve never been to Everest is an artistic collection of drawings copied from images found in internet, an intervention in a video Karaoke and other objects remaining Mount Everest that are presented in an ironic way to show the paradox that means to think and feel to know a place where you have never been to.
+Neverest, I´ve never been to Everest is an artistic collection of drawings copied from images found in internet, an intervention in a video Karaoke and other objects remaining Mount Everest that shows the iconic, monumental and overwhelming peculiarity of the idea of this mountain.

 The more I observed, the less real seemed to be to me.
-Everest, like Neverland became a fantastic place called Neverest.
-Mount Everest is a brand itself, a name without a concrete image.
-It also means: the biggest Mountain on Earth, an icon on human superation, a place where people died and an example on how colonial mentality goes beyond territory in its expansion to fame and glory.
+Everest, like Neverland became to me a fantastic place called Neverest.
+I thought Mount Everest as a brand itself, a name without a concrete image.
+For some people means not just the biggest Mountain on Earth but the human overcoming where to become Zarathustra, a place where people died and an example on how other ways of colonialism goes beyond territory in its expansion to fame and glory.

 Since I remember I know that Mount Everest exists.